-Ms. Dronina’s repertoire with the National Ballet includes principal roles in The Sleeping Beauty, The Nutcracker, Giselle, The Winter’s Tale, Cinderella, Onegin, La Sylphide, Le Petit Prince, Pinocchio, A Streetcar Named Desire and Genus.
+Ms. Dronina’s repertoire with the National Ballet includes principal roles in The Sleeping Beauty, The Nutcracker, Giselle, The Winter’s Tale, Cinderella, Onegin, La Sylphide, Le Petit Prince, Pinocchio, A Streetcar Named Desire, Genus and Tarantella.

-As a Principal Guest Artist, Ms. Dronina has performed with Norwegian National Ballet, Dutch National Ballet, Teatro San Carlo, Opera dell Roma and The Royal Danish Ballet and has also performed in the world’s largest stages in Moscow, St. Petersburg, Tokyo, Beijing, Shanghai, Rome and many others.
+As a Principal Guest Artist, Ms. Dronina has performed with Norwegian National Ballet, Het Nationale Ballet, Teatro San Carlo, Opera dell Roma, Arena di Verona, Hong Kong Ballet, Shanghai Ballet and The Royal Danish Ballet and has also performed on the world’s largest stages in Moscow, St. Petersburg, Tokyo, Beijing, Shanghai, Rome and many others

 In 2014, Ms. Dronina received the Alexandra Radius Prize and the Zwaan Award in 2011 for her role as Princess Aurora in The Sleeping Beauty.
 Ms. Dronina was voted Outstanding Dancer during the 2009/10, 2010/11 and 2011/12 seasons by Dance Europe for her roles as Juliet in Romeo and Juliet, Kitri in Don Quioxte, Princess Aurora in The Sleeping Beauty and Principal Female in Tchaikovsky Pas de Deux.